Bone Broth Powder: Can You Trust This Protein?

-Powdered broth is the most convenient in terms of portability and storage.
+The thing I like best about powdered broth is the convenience in terms of portability and storage.
 You can easily scoop some into a ziploc and take it with you anywhere.

-Bone broth powder typically has a longer shelf life than liquid options, about 1-2 years from manufacturing date.
+Also, they typically has a longer shelf life than liquid options; about 1-2 years from manufacturing date.

 How Much Bone Broth Should I Drink Daily?

-Famous comedian and actor Mindy Kaling drinks bone broth in the morning.
+Famous comedian and actor Mindy Kaling drinks it in the morning.

 "My new morning coffee/elixir is bone broth.
 It's so delicious."

-Try adding two tablespoons of bone broth powder to one cup of hot water.
-If you have a bone broth powder that mixes properly, then it should provide most of the nutritional benefits as liquid bone broth,
+Try adding two tablespoons to one cup of hot water.
+If you have one that mixes properly, then it should provide most of the nutritional benefits.

-Just ensure that you are not using bone broth as your primary protein source.
+Just ensure that you are not using it as your primary protein source.
 It is not a complete amino acid profile to survive off of.

 Should You Try Bone Broth Powder?

-The bottom line is that bone broth powder has most of the same benefits as liquid bone broth.
+The bottom line is that powder has most of the same benefits as liquid.
 However, it is more convenient, portable and cost effective.

-Powder will save you hours in the kitchen or some money instead of buying liquid based bone broth.
+Powder will save you hours in the kitchen or some money instead of buying liquid version.

 It is important to note that the health benefits are extrapolations of the amino acids and minerals in both broth.
-It is such a new food category that we do not have direct research on bone broth on it’s own.
+It is such a new food category that we do not have direct research on its own.